bfolkens/wind/README.md

 # Wind 🌬️

-A pleasant Elixir websocket client framework, based on Mint and Mint.WebSocket.
+A pleasant Elixir websocket client library, based on Mint and Mint.WebSocket.

-This library was extracted from a high-volume websocket client in an application where speed was a critical priority.
-Since the implementing code was highly varied, this library aims to provide a minimal framework that doesn't get in the way and provides composable tools to avoid the typical Mint.WebSocket boilerplate.
+This library was extracted from a high-volume websocket client in an application where speed is a critical priority.
+Since the implementing code was highly varied, this library aims to provide a minimal framework that doesn't get in the way and provides composable tools to avoid the typical boilerplate.

 Note that each connection starts a `GenServer` instead of all the connections being managed by a dispacting process.
 This design decision was intentional in